Eugene Oregon Dentist Explains: Taste Bud Loss Could Be Linked to Diabetes

 Preliminary results backup researchers’ initial theory that the number of taste buds may factor in how the body handles sugar during the aging process.
 Due to the early stages of research regarding the loss of taste buds, researchers do not know whether it’s possible to counter taste bud loss during aging, stimulate regrowth or even if taste buds are really gone when they no longer register any sensation.
 More research is required to explore the possible link between the taste bud loss and an increased risk of diabetes in seniors.

-While the connection between diminished taste buds and diabetes remains unclear, researchers have a better understanding of the link between diabetes and gum disease.
-Studies have shown that individuals suffering from type 2 diabetes have a significantly higher risk of developing gum disease when compared to those without the disease.
-Considering that over 17 percent of seniors suffer from severe gum disease, according to the National Institutes of Health, the numbers suggest a strong correlation between both diseases.
+The connection between diminished taste buds and diabetes remains unclear, but the link between diabetes and gum disease is well-established.
+Studies show that individuals with type 2 diabetes face a significantly higher risk of developing gum disease compared to those without it.
+Considering that over 17 percent of seniors suffer from severe gum disease, according to the National Institutes of Health, the correlation between these conditions is evident.

-Please contact your dentist in Eugene, OR to schedule an appointment,
+Please contact your dentist in Eugene, OR, to schedule an appointment today!

 Sorry, comments are closed for this post.